bconsolvo/bconsolvo/README.md

 <a href="https://www.intel.com/" target="blank">
 <img align="center" src="https://user-images.githubusercontent.com/15691316/167534242-f101eebe-03f8-4f0b-897b-f9ccf407cf8b.png" alt="Intel" height="30" width="30" />
 Intel </a> - I am currently leading the new AI Developer Program team to drive broad developer education and adoption programs within the software developer community.
-You can learn more about my career from my [LinkedIn profile](https://www.linkedin.com/in/bconsolvo). <br/>
+You can learn more about my career from my LinkedIn profile: https://www.linkedin.com/in/bconsolvo. <br/>
 <br/>
 I have spent a significant amount of my career focused on the applications of deep learning and computer vision to business tasks.
 I have included some of these below: